 Level 1 Level 2 Level 3

+Measurements Measurements Measurements

+based on quoted based on inputs based on

+prices other than quoted unobservable

+(unadjusted) in prices included in inputs for the

-Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
-Measurements based on unobservable inputs for the asset or liability.
+active markets for Level 1 that are asset or liability.

-date.
+identical assets or observable for the

+liabilities that the asset or liability,

+entity can access either directly or

+at the indirectly.

+measurement